snwh/computefreely/CONTRIBUTING.md

 # Contributing to Compute Freely

-## Adding Distributions
+## Submitting Distributions

-Adding a new distribution pages is simply a matter of writing a new post and adding it to the `_posts` folder.
-But each new post requires a certain amount of frontmatter metadata.

-When writing about the distribution you would like to submit, you are free to editorialize, but if you gather information from the project's website do paraphrase as best you can.
+Submitting a new distribution pages is simply a matter of writing a new post and adding it to the `_posts` folder.
+When writing a post for a distribution you would like to submit, you are free to editorialize, but if you gather information from the project's website to fill out the post paraphrase as best you can.

 ### Metadata

 Each post has "frontmatter" that contains metadata for the post and about the distribution in general that shows up on the individual pages for each.
-Here's an example from the post for Ubuntu
+Here's an example from the post for Ubuntu.

 ```yaml
 layout: post